 We will be managing as many appointments as possible remotely, whether by phone, online or video consultation.
 We will examine you physically if necessary.
 If you develop coronavirus symptoms in the seven days leading up to your face to face appointment, please call and cancel as we will not be able to see you in the surgery whilst symptomatic.
-For any urgent nursing appointments which require a face to face appointment please call us and we will help to manage your query.
+For any urgent nursing appointments which require a face to face appointment please contact us and we will help to manage your query.

 You can now request all repeat prescriptions online, by email or telephone.
 For any medical sick note requests, we will assess you on the telephone and post it out to you.
 If you have been told to self-isolate because of coronavirus and you need a note for your employer, please click here.